- Whitman County Growers

 Tacoma City Hall since 1977; previously Rhodes Medical Arts Tower.
 Built 1930-1931 by John Graham & Associates.
 17 stories.
 Though my camera was precisely centered, the bottom of the photo appears asymmetrical; this is because the building is built on a hillside.
 The two sides of the entrance are of unequal length, as the sidewalk slopes upward to the right. - Ray's on the water

-Monumental sundial sculpture by David Govedere and Keith Powell, 2009 - Winthrop Hotel
+Monumental sundial sculpture by David Govedere and Keith Powell, 2009 - Decline

 Ruin of a granary on the Palouse (beside highway 195, south of Pullman) - Soap Lake